Nayarit: a magical natural and cultural destination.

 There you will be able to admire evidence from the past, such as the historical-architectural heritage we have inherited from the Nayaritas (inhabitants of Nayarit): the cathedral from 1804 in neo-gothic style as well as the Government Palace, which was the penitentiary when it was first built during the rule of Porfirio Díaz.

-Beyond the State Capital, Nayarit offers in its southwestern part, the most important tourism corridor of Mexico’s west and northwest: Riviera Nayarit, stretching from the historical Harbor of San Blas all the way to the paradise-like beaches of Nuevo Vallarta, Guayabitos and Punta de Mita, providing first class infrastructure for tourism.
+Beyond the State Capital, Nayarit offers in its southwestern part, the most important tourism corridor of Mexico’s west and northwest: Riviera Nayarit, stretching from the historic Harbor of San Blas all the way to the paradise-like beaches of Nuevo Vallarta, Guayabitos, and Punta de Mita, providing the first-class infrastructure for tourism.
 Depending on your interests and what you like, you can choose from among hotels, restaurants, golf courses, art galleries, festivals, deep-sea fishing, gastronomy, bird and whale watching, archeological sites, patron saint celebrations and many other attractions.
-And don’t forget that the stately city of Compostela rises proudly at the center of this corridor, a city which served as the capital of the Kingdom of New Galicia from 1540 to 1560.
+And don’t forget that the stately city of Compostela rises proudly at the center of this corridor, a city that served as the capital of the Kingdom of New Galicia from 1540 to 1560.

 Towards the north, Nayarit can boast Mexico’s largest area of estuaries, known as the Marismas Nacionales (national salt marshes).
 They begin in San Blas and extend up to the south of the state of Sinaloa.